Grandson of pioneering black Minneapolis cop sues police department

 The grandson of Minneapolis' first African-American female cop has sued the city's police department, saying his rough treatment during a February traffic stop left him with emotional scars and a broken finger.

 Rico McKinnies alleged in his excessive force lawsuit that not only did he suffer "stress, fear, shame, humiliation, and embarrassment" from the Feb.
-8 episode, but also lost wages and medical expenses.
+8 episode, but that he also lost wages and incurred medical expenses.

-After Dunn's death in January — several weeks before the stop involving her grandson occurred — police Chief Medaria Arradondo remembered her a "true pioneer" whose "perseverance, professionalism and leadership paved the way for many women."
+After Dunn's death in January — several weeks before the stop involving her grandson occurred — Police Chief Medaria Arradondo remembered her as a "true pioneer" whose "perseverance, professionalism and leadership paved the way for many women."

 The suit, filed last month and later moved to federal court, lists as co-defendants the city of Minneapolis and the three officers who were at the scene: Rachel Reiersgord, Chad Conner and J. Spies.
 It seeks more than $50,000 in damages.